Brand Logo

 Design & Reserves

 Paxos Labs would issue USDH as a fully reserved, fiat-redeemable, bankruptcy-remote stablecoin, modeled on its existing products from Paxos: USDP, PayPal’s PYUSD, and PAXG (tokenized gold).
 Paxos pioneered regulated commodities tokens in 2019 and continues to publish monthly attestations by Withum.
-Reserves are held strictly in cash and short-term Treasuries, segregated and bankruptcy-remote.
+Reserves are held strictly in T-Bills, Repos and USDG, segregated and bankruptcy-remote.

 Offer

-Paxos proposes to direct 95% of all reserve yield to Hyperliquid’s Assistance Fund and validator-aligned programs, while retaining 5% to cover compliance, audits, and operational sustainability.
+Paxos proposes to direct 95% of all reserve yield to buy back HYPE and redistribute it to ecosystem initiatives, partners and users, while retaining 5% to cover compliance, audits, and operational sustainability.
 They argue this margin ensures USDH can scale without relying on subsidies or deferred costs.

 Compliance & Licensing